tiredofit/docker-alpine/README.md

 # Prerequisites

-No prequisites required
+No prerequisites required

 # Installation

-Automated builds of the image are available on [Docker Hub](https://hub.docker.com/t/tiredofit/alpine) and is the recommended method of installation.
+Automated builds of the image are available on [Docker Hub](https://hub.docker.com/tiredofit/alpine) and is the recommended method of installation.